-The first time you send a text to someone in your database, Command sends the following text to communicate the option recipients have to STOP receiving messages:
+The first time you send a text to someone in your database, Command adds the following text to communicate the option recipients have to stop receiving messages:

-No credits are discounted from your account for this message.
+No credits are discounted from your account for the additional text.

 As you are sending texts through Command, whether through SmartPlans, bulk texts to your leads/contacts, or individual texts, the recipients will be able to opt out of receiving texts from your by responding with the following keywords (capitalization does not matter with these unsubscribe replies):

 Only single-word messages will trigger the block.
 This will put their number on a Twilio list, and you will not be able to send them texts, using your Twilio account, even if you add them to a separate SmartPlan.